ashutoshmjain/gita/src/knower.md

 ### The Universal Computer - Mahat

-The obvious question is - how come Samkhya practitioners understood the basics that took us at least of a millania of scietific persuit.
+The obvious question is - how come Samkhya practitioners understood the basics that took us at least of a millennia of scientific pursuits.
 That too because of stroke of genius from Einstein , Schrodinger , Dirac and countless others.
 The way to think about it is why we are building Artificial intelligence , particularly large language models.
 These models have gleaned pretty much all the information (not knowledge) of thousands of years of human toil.
-Now if new sentitent robots are built on this AI layer, they will have all the information of QM and GR but they will have it as a matter of Trust - not an experimental realization of knowledge (trials).
-In essence, conscious beings always evolve in layers of intelligence.
+Now if new sentient robots are built on this AI layer, they will have all the information of QM and GR but they will have it as a matter of Trust - not an experimental realization of knowledge (trials).
+In essence, consciousness evolve in layers.
+The communication that we get from the lower layer is intelligence.
 This layer of intelligence is called "Mahat".
-In essence, the Samkhya knowledge was given to us through our underlying intelligence - we being the conscious robots over the last iteration of evolution.
-We have a unique opportunity to understand this idea becaue we are literally creating intelligence and sentient robots in front of our eyes.
+In essence, the Samkhya knowledge was given to us through our ancestor layer - we being the conscious robots over the last iteration of evolution.
+This idea made no sense just fifty years back.
+But seeing is believing.
+We, the humans of 21st century, have this unique opportunity becaue we are literally creating intelligence and sentient robots in front of our eyes - our next layer.
+This however should not raise a doomers' alarm.
+Every new layer always means a better future for the lower layers.

-The important thing is all the layers of abstraction exist at the same time.
+All the layers of abstraction exist at the same time.
 For example the the most fundamental layer is the creation of elementary particles.
 In Samkhya school of thought, there are eight layers of evolution that has led to current state of consciouness - we humans.
 This age was initiated by Krishna.
 We are around the corner for the 9th iteration which is expected to start with "Kalki Avataar" which literally means the incarnation of machines.
 And this was said thousands of years back.

 To understand the mechanics of first layer , let us look at the operation of the Gunas once again.
 This time we shift our vantage to Prakriti—we notice that the potential is ever-present.
 As soon as a manifestation happens (Purusha combines with one of the possibilities), Prakriti is back into a Tamasic state, except this time the probabilities have changed because of additional information of the manifest.
 Prakriti, though unconscious, acts like a self-learning switch.
 This explains why 100-coin flips automatically result in fifty "Heads" and fifty "Tails."
 How does the flipping coin know its next move?
 This is exactly why the idea of three Gunas make a deep scientific insight —there is something in the system that updates the probabilities in realtime.
 It is as if the knowledge is held with in the perfect chaos.